FederatedAI/FATE/doc/develop_guide.rst

       What's more, if this module does not need federation, which means all parties start a same program file, "guest|host|arbiter" is another way to define the role keys.

-Take hetero-lr to explain too, users can find it in `python/federatedml/conf/setting_conf/HeteroLR.json <../python/federatedml/conf/setting_conf/HeteroLR.json>`
+Take hetero-lr as an example, users can find it in `python/federatedml/conf/setting_conf/HeteroLR.json <../python/federatedml/conf/setting_conf/HeteroLR.json>`_

 .. code-block:: json